In Radical Candor (2017) author Kim Scott teaches techniques and mindsets to develop effective leadership and high-performance cultures.

 That’s where rockstars come in handy: these are the people who love the job they’re doing and focus on the job they’re doing instead of wanting to be promoted into managerial roles and move up the ladder.

-The author, early in career, committed the mistake of only focusing on superstars in the beginning, and she passed her own judgment along.
+The author, early in her career, committed the mistake of only focusing on superstars in the beginning, and she passed her own judgment along.
 Being a superstar herself, she had a tendency to look down on people who didn’t care about career.

 But she learned, and corrected herself -that’s what “Radical Candor is all about, after all: self-development-.